kvb2univpitt/i2b2-demo/i2b2-webclient-demo/README.md

 # i2b2-webclient-demo

-A Docker image of i2b2-webclient (version 1.7.12a) demo.
+A Docker image of i2b2 web client ([Release 1.7.12a](https://github.com/i2b2/i2b2-webclient/releases/tag/v1.7.12a.0002)).

+## Docker User-defined Bridge Network

+The container will run on a user-defined bridge network ***i2b2-demo-net***.
+The user-defined bridge network provides better isolation and allows containers on the same network to communicate with each other using their container names instead of their IP addresses.

-## Ensure i2b2-demo-net Network Exists
+### Ensure User-defined Bridge Network Exists

-Containers need to be run on the **i2b2-demo-net** network so that they can communicate with each other.

-To verify that network **i2b2-demo-net** exists, open up a terminal and execute the following command:
+To verify that the network ***i2b2-demo-net*** exists, execute the following command to list all of the Docker's networks:

 ```
 docker network ls
 ```

-You should see **i2b2-demo-net** from the output similar to this:
+The output should be similar to this:

 ```
 NETWORK ID     NAME            DRIVER    SCOPE